digideskio/WebGenJS/README.md

 ### Utility functions
-Utility functions are available, creating a simplified way of representing data in a DOM, such as
+Utility functions are available, creating a simplified way of representing data in a DOM, such as:

 * Layouts (grids, verticals, horizontals...)
 * Lists (bullets, numbered...)